saadalkandari/TASK-Fur-ends/README.md

 ### Pet The Pet!

 1. Create a state for the pet image with an inital value of `pet.image`.
-2. Pass it to the image src html tag.
+2. Pass it to the image's `src` tag.
 3. Add an `onClick` to the button that changes the state from `"pet.image` to `"pet.image2"`
 4. Test your code, the button should change the image to a gif!